-- (1) Students are responsible for material covered in lectures, reading assignments, and text problems.
+- Students are responsible for material covered in lectures, and (reading) assignments.
 Questions will test mastery of concepts and include challenging calculation problems.
-A command of related algebraic and trigonometric concepts is assumed (see the Prerequisites, page 13, in this guide). - (2) Bring only the following while taking an exam with Honorlock: two picture IDs (UF Gator One card and your state driver's license) with a legible signature and blank scratch paper (up to 10 sheets).
+A command of related algebraic and trigonometric concepts is assumed. (see Prerequisites page in this guide). - 2.
+In order to use Honorlock and take the Exams you will need a reliable computer, webcam, and stable internet access.
+You will need to be using the Google Chrome browser and download the Honorlock Extension for Chrome (www.honorlock.com/extension/install).
+You can see the Honorlock Student Guide linked below for information on how to download and use Honorlock.

-Cell phones and other electronic devices must be turned off and out of sight.
+3. Bring only the following while taking an exam with Honorlock: two picture IDs (UF Gator One Card and your state driver's license) with a legible signature and blank scratch paper (up to 10 sheets), few pen/pencil (and sharpener) for your scratch work.
+Cell phones and other electronic devices must be turned off and out of sight, out of reach.
 They cannot be on the working area while you are taking an exam.
 If any such device rings or buzzes, your test will be considered to be compromised.